codyaverett/acre-trader-challenge/README.md

 ### Postgres Database
 For local development you will need to have docker, Optionally, you can use a basic sqllite db for development.
 I'm not using any postgres specific features right now, but I am using postgres to demonstrate my familiarity with containers.

+I use the `src/start_db.sh` script to download and run the latest postgres and postgres admin container images.
+The script also sources from the local `src/.env` file for basic postgres configurations.

 ### Environment Variable configurations
 Certain Environment variables are required for the application to start.
 If they aren't defined on the system the Django application will error out.